Gradebook Profile Preferences

 • Marking Period Grading Type: Total Points or Category Weights.

-• With this option set to no, the marking period grade is determined by the earned points of all assignments divided by the earned points.
+• With this option set to Total Points, the marking period grade is determined by the earned points of all assignments divided by the earned points.
+Total Points is a "points average".

-• If it set to Yes, then the MP grade is determined by the sum of all assignment scores divided by the number of assignments.
+• If it set to Assignment Count, then the MP grade is determined by the sum of all assignment scores divided by the number of assignments.
+Assignment count is a "score average".

 • Unit Averaging by Assignment Count is the same theory as the Category Averaging by Assignment Count.